utsanpb2-234/UTSA-PPG/README.md

 Please cite the following paper when using our dataset:

-Jingye Xu, Yuntong Zhang, "A comprehensive PPG-based dataset for HR/HRV studies."
-ICHI 2025
+Jingye Xu, Yuntong Zhang, Wei Wang, Mimi Xie, Dakai Zhu.
+"A comprehensive PPG-based dataset for HR/HRV studies."
+2025 IEEE 13th International Conference on Healthcare Informatics (ICHI)